-SEAGO Title VI Complaint Form
+Title VI Complaint Form

-Discrimination Complaint Form

 Note: The following information is needed to assist in processing your complaint.
-Complainant's Information: Name: Address: Email: Home Phone Number: Alternate Phone Number: Person discriminated against (someone other than complainant): Name: City: State: Zip: Home Phone Number: Alternate Phone Number: Which of the following best describes the reason you believe the discrimination took place?
-Please be specific.
-National Origin Color Disability On what date(s) did the alleged discrimination take place?
-Where did the alleged discrimination take place?
-What is the name and title of the person(s) who you believe discriminated against you (if known)?
-Describe the alleged discrimination.
-Explain what happened and who you believe was responsible.
-(If additional space is needed, add a sheet of paper).

-List names and conta act information of per rsons who may have knowledge of the all eged discrimination.
-If you have filed this check all that apply. complaint with any oth ner federal, state, or lo ocal agency, or with a iny federal or state court ☐Federal Agency ☐Federal Court ☐State Agency ☐State Court ☐Local Agency Name: Address: City: Stat e: Zip: Phone Number: Alternate Phone Number: Please sign below.
-Yo complaint. u may attach any writ ten materials or othei r information you thir nk is relevant to your Complainant S Signature Date Number of at tachments:
+one other than complaina Zip: re Phone Number: int):

+State: Alternat one other than complaina Zip: re Phone Number: int):

+Alternat e Phone Number:

+Alternat int):

+one other than complaina int):

+one other than complaina ·

+Ctata.

+Zip:

+Alternate e Phone Number:

+National Origin

+Disability

+rimination take place? -

+n take place?

+rson(s) who you believe d liscriminated against you (if known)?

+Explain what happened a et of paper). nd who you believe was responsible.
+(If

+r Disability rimination take place? n take place? rson(s) who you believe o Explain what happened a

+List names and contact information of persons who may have knowledge of the alleged discrimination.

+If you have filed this complaint with any other federal, state, or local agency, or with any federal or state court, check all that apply.

+General Agency Geral Court □ State Agency State Court Local Agency

+Name:

+Address:

+City: State : Zip:

+Phone Number: Alternate Phone Number:

+Please sign below.
+You may attach any written materials or other information you think is relevant to your complaint.

+Number of attachments:

+Complainant Signature

+Date